Antiochian/galaxy-classification/README.md

 Misc
 -----

 If you want to run the program, you'll need a hefty few dependencies, but you can just hit "run" and it should all work fine.
+You can run the "get_images.py" file to automatically download all the training/testing data required.